To structure or not to structure IT Cabling for AI Clusters - Part 3 Sustainability

 • Manufacturing: Lower material usage results in a 20-30% reductionin GHG emissions during production [2][3].

-• Transportation: Reduced weight of cables and connectors leads to lower transportation emissions by 10-15%[2][3].
+• Transportation: Reduced weight of cables and assembliess leads to lower transportation emissions by 10-15%[2][3].

 • Operational Efficiency:

-• Space Optimization: Higher fiber density and smaller connectors optimize space within data centers, reducing the need for additional infrastructure[2][3].
+• Space Optimization: Higher fiber density and smaller assembliess optimize space within data centers, reducing the need for additional infrastructure[2][3].

 Conclusion Due to the huge amount of connections needed to support the parallel neural network in AI, the impact of theconnectivity and IT cabling on the sustainability of the data center has grown and needs to be considered when designing for it.